fujichaaan/compaRison/README.md

     - Column 2: Value for Measurement A
     - Column 3: Value for Measurement B
 - Passing-Bablok regression will take a some time compared with other two regression models.
 Please be patience with large N data.
-- File name of PDF output does not assign well.
 - Be sure NOT to flip back min and max of axis limits (X- and Y-), thus be careful to assign them properly.

 ## 3. Credits & Info